 Promote the contest well in advance and encourage customers to share the images with you on their social media platforms.
 This serves two great purposes.

 It’s a win-win.
 All treat and no trick!

-You are collecting email addresses, right?
 One of the biggest struggles for small businesses is filling their emails with content.
-A frequent question is “how often should I be emailing?”
-While there’s not really a number we can throw out, the simple answer is that you should email customers whenever you have something to tell them.
+A frequent question is, “how often should I be emailing?”
+While there’s no number we can throw out, the simple answer is that you should email customers whenever you have something to tell them.

-Around every holiday, the special hashtags come out. #Halloween #CostumeContest #HalloweenDeals and more will be trending on Twitter and across the world.
-When promoting your special, make sure your posts, images, and videos are properly hashtagged to spread the word!
+Around every holiday, special hashtags come out. #Halloween #CostumeContest #HalloweenDeals and more will be trending on Twitter and across the world.
+When promoting, ensure your posts, images, and videos are correctly hash-tagged to spread the word!

-This works especially well for online businesses whose customers are more likely to be frequent internet users.
-However, it can work well for local businesses as well.
+This works exceptionally well for online businesses whose customers are more likely to be frequent internet users.
+However, it can work well for local companies as well.
 Try some local hashtags such as #HalloweenNYC and help group your content and gear it towards a more local audience.

 If you have a physical store, it’s always a great idea to let your customers know you’ll be waiting with the candy come Halloween!
 However, as great as it is for the kids, let’s not forget mom and dad!